kaycebasques/technicalwriting.dev/searchboxes.rst

 Typing ``test`` into the search box shows a dropdown of results.
 The results seem to be queries that other users entered?
-An ``X`` icon shows up at the far right after you enter text.
+An ``X`` icon shows up at the far right after I enter text.

 .. image:: /_static/aws-home-searchbox-20240218.png